-- 2.Click New to add a profile or double-click a profile to modify it. - 3.In Name, enter a name for the report profile.

-Report names cannot include spaces.
+- 1. Go to Log & Report > Call Report > Call Report. - 2.
+Click New to add a profile or double-click a profile to modify it. - In Name, enter a name for the report profile.Report names cannot include spaces, backslashes, single quotes, double quotes, commas, tabs or new lines. - 4.
+Enter the Time period for the report. - 5.
+For Department, select an option: